shruti-120/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-a chrome extension to keep you focused while studying using Pomodoro technique
+- a chrome extension to keep you focused while studying using Pomodoro technique
+- build using html, javascript.
+- uses manifest version 3.